-When I’m auditing websites, image optimisation has often been ignored more than anything, particularly technical SEO-wise.
+When I’m auditing websites, image optimisation has often been ignored more than anything, particularly from a technical SEO POV.

-Well optimised images help websites in general organic search as well as in the image vertical – images can have a big negative impact on speed, for example.
-When visitors reach a website, the visual side of images can have a huge impact on conversion rates.
+Well optimised images help websites in general organic search as well as in the image vertical.
+However, they can have a big negative impact on organic performance.
+With page speed, for example.

 I’ll start with conversion recommendations, but you can skip straight to the technical guidelines if you prefer.

 Product Image Recommendations for Conversion

 In physical stores you can feel products, play with them, smell them, see the size and shape and even hear them if necessary.

 Some physical shops have their own signature smell, and there are businesses based on adding scents to retail stores.
 You’ve probably noticed that Subway smell if you’ve been anywhere near their sandwich franchises.
 Studies have shown this attack on the senses can increase our desire for a product and increase sales.

 How do you create that same desire in an online store, while reducing returns?

 The more attractive a product looks to customers, the better conversion rate will be.
 And images are far more likely to elicit an emotional response than words.

 Before starting, I should mention that while the below suggestions will work for many and are often best practice, they won’t work for all.
 There is value in A/B testing changes.

 Use High-Quality Photos, Not Stock

 I’ll get the stock photo hate out of the way first…

 Many studies show standard stock photos are ignored – they can look bland and reduce trust.
 So if you have a generic smiling photo of someone enjoying a generic bowl of soup – replace it with a more realistic photo of someone enjoying your bowl of soup and see if more people buy.

 It’s also important to use high quality, professional-looking images.
 To quote Norman Nielsen Group, “Invest in good photo shoots: a great photographer can add a fortune to your website’s business value.”

 Highrise found photos of smiling customers increased conversions.